bennypowers/bennypowers.dev/posts/2025-04-29-introducing-design-tokens-language-server.md

   Design tokens are the single source of truth for UI styling.
 The `design-tokens-language-server` makes working with design tokens a seamless experience in your everyday development workflow.
+coverImage: /assets/images/dtls-butler.png
+coverImageAlt: >-
+  A smiling butler holding a tray with multicoloured origami snacks, symbolizing the `design-tokens-language-server` as a helpful assistant for developers.
 ---

 Today, I’m excited to introduce [`design-tokens-language-server`][design-tokens-language-server]: a language server and suite of editor plugins that will make your everyday work with design tokens a more pleasant experience.